Sneak peek: Toddler tantrums are normal but very frustrating. Research helps guide us in a slightly unconventional way on how to respond to tantrums.

 Then I heard it–a loud “clunk.”
 My toddler had thrown the car across the room and it had hit the wall.
 Crying and fussing ensued.
 Oops, I had missed the point of no return.
 We were in full-on toddler tantrum mode.

 “Remain calm,” I told myself.
 “He’s just frustrated.
-I know how to deal with toddler tantrums“
+I know how to respond to tantrums“

 I try to calm him but to no avail.
 He pushed me away.
 He had to get it out.
 I told him to take some breaths but that just made him more upset.
 So I just stood by him and he eventually calmed down but it took a long time.